Which streets in Hollywood will be closed for the Oscars and when? - ExBulletin

 Which streets in Hollywood will be closed for the Oscars and when?

-The biggest Hollywood event of the year may take place in nine days, but already, like a slow mudslide, the Academy of Motion Picture Arts and Sciences' Oscars ceremony is causing the closures one by one. streets of Tinseltown to prepare for the awards ceremony.
+Hollywood's biggest event of the year may be in nine days, but already, like a slow mudslide, the Academy of Motion Picture Arts and Sciences' Oscars is shutting down one by one streets of Tinseltown to prepare for the awards ceremony.

 The Academy Awards will take place on Sunday, March 10 at the Dolby Theater on Hollywood Boulevard, but street and sidewalk closures begin three weeks in advance.